battyone/sho.rt/README.md

 A lightweight URL shortener.
 Processes requests to shorten urls and returns a JSON string containing a code and a short message

+## Install
+    npm install

+## Tests
+To run the tests, simply run the `npm test` command in the terminal window

 ### Dependencies
+These dependencies should be resolved when you perform the `npm install` command
 * Node.js v0.8.15
 * Node Package Manager \(npm\) 1.1.66
 * Express.io v3.0.3